MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isplayenabled.md

 Whether the session currently supports the Play command.

 ## -property-value
-true if play is supported; otherwise, false.
+True if play is supported; otherwise, false.

 ## -remarks